Laya123-star/Classification-Algorithms-Model-Building/README.md

  🔹 Implementation of multiple classification algorithms
  🔹 Model evaluation and comparison
  🔹 Interpretation of results
- 🔹 Clean and reproducible Jupyter Notebook
+ 🔹 Clean and reproducible Google Collab Notebook

 ---